5 Challenges: How to make your Lakehouse the reservoir that powers GenAI and BI success

 At every stage of the data lifecycle, compliance is critical.
 However, many organizations struggle to maintain proper data governance, which leads to serious compliance risks.

 - Typical Concerns: Compliance risks are particularly high when handling sensitive data, such as Personally Identifiable Information (PII) or Protected Health Information (PHI).
-With evolving regulations such as GDPR, CCPA, and data sovereignty laws, managing this data effectively becomes critical.some text
+With evolving regulations such as GDPR, CCPA, and data sovereignty laws, managing this data effectively becomes critical.

 - Data Sovereignty: Organizations must ensure that data remains within its region of origin.
 However, as teams access data across regions, maintaining sovereignty rules becomes challenging.